salma-abdulkader/Salma-Abdulkader/README.md

 Hi 👋, I'm Salma Abdulkader!
 ========================================================================================================================================

-I graduated from Faculty Of Computers And Artificial Intelligence, Benha University
+I Graduated From Faculty Of Computers And Artificial Intelligence, Benha University

 * 🤝  I'm open to collaborating on Open Source Projects
 * 🌍  I'm based in Egypt